jwatte/netlight/README.md

 There are some samples in samples\pong (a client and a server), although they are not yet a full game.

 Please let me know whether this works for you at all -- "release early, gather feedback" is the mantra I'm going for here.

+Version 1.0 is under BSD license.
+I might as well :-)